Welcome to Home

 THE VERMONT COMMISSION ON WOMEN (VCW)

-- Engages partnerships and networks diverse groups to consider issues of interest to women and take action
+Brings together diverse groups and engages in partnerships to consider issues of interest to women and take action

-- Provides the most local and most appropriate information and referrals to individuals on matters related to women and families
+Provides the most local and most appropriate information and referrals to the public on matters related to women and families

 Selected by multiple appointing authorities, Commissioners come from all parts of the state and across the political spectrum.
 Commissioners bring multiple perspectives to decision-making: as women with family responsibilities, as workers often in the lowest paying jobs, as employers and business owners.
 The Commission is a deliberative body, and decisions are adopted by majority vote.
 Learn more about what we do, our work and who we are.